 BIO

 I am a Colombian and American photographer.
 My work bridges the fields of artistic and documentary photography using a range of alternative photographic processes and digital photography.
 Over time my focus has shifted from a personal exploration of my experiences as an immigrant in United States to global concerns of cultural diversity and human rights in my native country.
-Since 2011, I have been documenting indigenous people in South and North America, affected by mega-projects and violence that are imposed on their territories, changing their lives and cultural survival.
+Since 2011, I have been documenting indigenous people in South and North America who are fighting to protect the natural resources and are affected by mega-projects imposed on their territories that are changing the climate of the Earth.

 ESX/COCA, my previous work, is an ethno-educational photographic project that seeks to deconstruct colonial and postcolonial visual narrative of the coca plant through a series of portraits taken at the Wasak Kweswesx School in the Nasa indigenous reservation of Toribio, Cauca, Colombia.
 There, children are educated in the Yuwe language and in the rites of the coca plant.
 ESX, which means COCA in Yuwe, aims to educate the public on the sacred nature of the coca leaf and its uses through the experience of the school.